Sequential Bayesian parameter-state estimation in dynamical systems with noisy and incomplete observations via a variational framework: Numerical Experiments

-To evaluate the estimation and prediction capabilities of FBOVI under these conditions and illustrate how different Gaussian filtering methods can be integrated into FBOVI depending on the problem settings, we present the following three experiments:
+To evaluate the estimation and prediction capabilities of FBOVI under these conditions and illustrate how the Gaussian filtering method integrated into FBOVI can be chosen according to the problem setting, we present the following three experiments:

 \begin{enumerate} \item In Section~\ref{sec:low_dimension}, we consider a two-dimensional linear pendulum system with partially unknown dynamical and observation models.
-As the underlying system is linear, we use the Kalman filter within FBOVI to compute the filtering distribution conditioned on the parameters. \item In Section~\ref{sec:Lorentz}, we study a ten-dimensional Lorenz-96 system in a chaotic regime.
-FBOVI is implemented in two cases: one with model error and one without.
+As the underlying system is linear, we use the Kalman filter within FBOVI to compute the filtering distribution conditioned on the parameters. \item In Section~\ref{sec:Lorentz}, we study a ten-dimensional chaotic Lorenz '96 system.
+FBOVI is implemented under two model settings, with and without model form error.
+In addition, we consider three noise settings: low-noise data, considerably noisy data, and highly noisy data.
 The UKF is employed within FBOVI to balance computational efficiency and estimation accuracy. \item In Section~\ref{sec:Burger}, FBOVI is applied to a nonlinear convection–diffusion transport model.
 After spatial discretization, the system becomes 51-dimensional.
 To ensure scalability in this high-dimensional setting, we integrate EnKF into FBOVI. \end{enumerate}

 All systems considered in these experiments are partially observable.
 Different evaluation metrics and validation strategies are employed to assess the estimation and prediction performance of FBOVI.
 The detailed experimental configurations, criteria, and results are provided in the subsequent subsections.